Last updated: 19 October 2020

 |From 1 July 2019||Instantly deduct the business portion of most depreciating assets costing less than $1,000 each|

-Note: your assets must be purchased and put to use within that year for it to qualify for the small business instant asset write-off.
+Note: your assets must be purchased and put to use within the set period for it to qualify for the small business instant asset write-off.
 All costs including the purchase, transportation and installation costs must be included in the aggregated cost of the asset.

-In addition, you must subtract any proportion of private use of the asset.
+In addition, you must subtract any proportion of private use of the asset when claiming on small business depreciation.
 Therefore, the proportion used for business purposes is the balance that is tax-deductible.
 It’s important to know that even though your asset may only be partially tax-deductible, the entire cost of the asset must fall below the instant asset write-off threshold to qualify.

 When you dispose or sell off the asset in the future that you claimed the instant asset write-off, you must include the income received from the sale in your assessable income.

 There are particular types of assets that are not eligible for depreciation no matter the value.
 These include:

 - Leased assets, or assets that are expected to be leased, for more than 50% of the time on a depreciating asset lease

 - Assets you allocated to a low-value pool (see below) before using the simplified depreciation rules